huntabyte/bits-ui/sites/docs/content/delegation.md

 Each of the components that support render delegation accept an optional prop called `child`, which is a [Snippet](https://svelte.dev).
 When used, the component will pass the attributes as a snippet prop, which you can then apply to the element of your choosing.
 Note, if you use `child` any other children that aren't within that `child` snippet will be ignored.

 Let's take a look at an example using the `Accordion.Trigger` component:
-Let's take a look at an example using the `Accordion.Trigger` component:

 ```svelte
 <Accordion.Trigger>